Dan Wood (broadcaster): Career

+Wood hosted and mixed the syndicated weekly 'Dan Wood In The Mix' radio show from 2008-2013 which aired on radio stations around the world including Rapture Radio, SS Radio Deep & Soulful, Gaydio, and Pure Dance.

 Outside of radio broadcasting, Wood produces video and audio content relating to technology, video games and computers.
 He presented videos for Channel Flip and Chris Pirillo's Lockergnome network from 2007-2010, as well as his own technology focused Youtube channel.

-In 2010 Wood co-hosted the Logic Weekly podcast with Craighton Miller, a weekly technology news summary and discussion show.
+In 2010, Wood co-hosted the Logic Weekly podcast with Craighton Miller, a weekly technology news summary and discussion show.

 He currently co-hosts The Retro Hour podcast with Ravi Abbott, a weekly audio podcast focussing on the history of video games and personal computers.
 The podcast has interviewed many industry veterans including Tom Kalinske, John Romero, Richard Garriott and The Oliver Twins.
 Wood and Abbott regularly host the podcast live at events such as PLAY Expo Manchester and Blackpool.